How Complaints about Advertising are Handled

 and 3 without forwarding the case to Council if the advertiser:

-- has remedied the contravention by permanently withdrawing or appropriately amending the advertisement in question upon being advised of the complaint by ASC, and, in the case of retail advertising, by also publishing a corrective advertisement
+- has remedied the contravention by permanently withdrawing or appropriately amending the advertisement in question upon being advised of the complaint by ASC, and, in the case of retail advertising, by also publishing a corrective advertisement or a correction notice

 4. Council Review and Decision